New and Extended Data Processing of Mars Odyssey Neutron Spectrometer Data: New Data Processing

 We chose to normalize the GCR proxy to be unity in June 2008.
 This corresponds to a solar modulation of $\phi = 463$~MV according to the latest Usoskin model \cite{Usoskin2017} and was chosen because it is during the time period with the lowest uncertainty in the determination of the solar modulation.
 This is different than \cite{Maurice2011} where the data were normalized to the period October -- November 2002.
 Based on the difference in solar modulation and therefore integrated GCR flux, we expect the counting rates presented in this work to be up to a factor of 2 higher than the counting rates determined in \cite{Maurice2011}.

 The multiplicative GCR correction is shown in Fig.~\ref{fig:gcrnorm}.
+The GCR correction is prism- and time-dependent, as it depends on each prisms efficiency and response to the time-varying GCR flux, which depends on the prism gain.
 Since the chosen GCR normalization date is close to solar minimum, when the GCR flux is largest, the GCR correction factor is generally greater than 1.
 Between solar minimum and solar maximum, the GCR flux can change by a factor of 2.5.